joric/es120tris/README.md

 How to play
 -----------
-Triple press to start the game, accelerometer to move, short press to drop, long press to exit.
+Triple press to start the game, accelerometer to move, short press to rotate, medium press to drop, long press to exit.

 Hardware